-2. The PTM external pins are pin-shared with other functions, therefore before using the PTM function, ensure that the pin-shared function registers have been set properly to enable the PTM pin function.
+Note: The PTM external pins are pin-shared with other functions, so before using the PTM function, ensure that the pin-shared function registers have been set properly to ensure the PTM pin function.
 The PTCK and PTPI pins, if used, must also be set as an input by setting the corresponding bits in the port control register.